Lindy Cameron

+Lindy Cameron CB OBE is a British civil servant and diplomat, serving from April 2024 as British High Commissioner to India.
+From 2020 to 2024, she was chief executive officer at the National Cyber Security Centre, and before that, Director-General in the Northern Ireland Office and the Department for International Development.

 Early life and education

 Cameron was born in Belfast.
 Her father was a founding member of the Corrymeela Community Peace and Reconciliation Centre.
 She completed her undergraduate studies at the University of Oxford, where she studied modern history.
-She graduated from Balliol College in 1991, before starting a course in international relations at Tufts University as a Fulbright scholar.
+She matriculated to Balliol College in 1991, before starting a course in international relations at Tufts University as a Fulbright scholar.
 After graduating, Cameron joined McKinsey & Company, where she worked as a management consultant until 1998.